HarshAndroid/wg-rest-api/README.md

 wg-rest-api
 ```

+**Wireguard is Up & Running, Make sure port 51820 and 3000 are Open on your Sever**
 **If you can't start the container, try entering the command in one line**

 ### Settings you can set